makerdao/community/governance/votes/Practice Executive vote - June 28, 2023.md

 ### RWA007 Document Parameter Update

-As per this [post](https://forum.makerdao.com/t/consolidated-action-items-for-2023-06-28-executive/21187) the IPFS hash of the RWA007 Document will be updated to `QmY185L4tuxFkpSQ33cPHUHSNpwy8V6TMXbXvtVraxXtb5`, if these executive proposal passes.
+As per this [post](https://forum.makerdao.com/t/consolidated-action-items-for-2023-06-28-executive/21187) the IPFS hash of the RWA007 Document will be updated to `QmY185L4tuxFkpSQ33cPHUHSNpwy8V6TMXbXvtVraxXtb5`, if this executive proposal passes.

 For more information, please see this [post](https://forum.makerdao.com/t/rwa007-mip65-monetalis-clydesdale-ces-domain-team-assessment/17787/13).

-### May Delegate Conpensation
+### May Delegate Compensation

 As per this [poll](https://vote.makerdao.com/polling/QmaoGpAQ#poll-detail), past and current delegates will be compensated a total of 277.76 MKR, as detailed below, if this executive proposal passes.